What is a lumpectomy?

 When is it used?

-This procedure is a treatment for a cancerous lump in your breast.
+This procedure is a treatment for breast cancer.
 As an alternative you could:

-- Have the entire breast and lymph nodes removed (a mastectomy).
+- Have your whole breast removed (a mastectomy)

 How do I prepare for this procedure?